deem0n/nim-nats/README.md

-nim-nats is a [Nim](https://nim-lang.org/) wrapper for the [nats-c](https://github.com/nats-io/nats.c) library.
+nim-nats is a [Nim](https://nim-lang.org/) wrapper for the [nats.c](https://github.com/nats-io/nats.c) library.

 nim-nats is distributed as a [Nimble](https://github.com/nim-lang/nimble) package. nats.nim wrapper is generated with [nimgen](https://github.com/genotrance/nimgen) and [c2nim](https://github.com/nim-lang/c2nim/).

-nim-nats may be linked with dynamic nats-c lib which must be installed on the system and be available at runtime.
+nim-nats may be linked with dynamic nats.c lib which must be installed on the system and be available at runtime.
 You can link statically as well (see tests folder).
 On Mac OS X you can easily install lib with `brew install cnats`

 Latest nim-nats version 3.x should work with NATS 3.x